GweiPump/roboticPump/README.md

 https://www.youtube.com/watch?v=CX-vrFobFG4&ab_channel=Singularity2045

+## Gobot flow pump rate (faster)

+Pump rate is about 40 mL every 33???? seconds not primed with a single pump.

+Pump rate is about 40 mL every 22 seconds not primed with two pumps at the same time.

+## pi-blaster.js pump flow rate (slower)

 Pump rate is about 40 mL every 76 seconds not primed with a single pump.

 Pump rate is about 40 mL every 50 seconds not primed with two pumps at the same time.